 Filing a response in agreement is a third response to being met with divorce papers.
 Much like defaulting in the agreement, filing a response requires a notary and mutual consensus on the division of assets, alimony, child custody, etc. However, filing is different because it requires stating your agreement in court, legally agreeing to the terms laid out.
 Filing a response in the agreement is considered an uncontested divorce because you and your spouse have predetermined the division of everything, and have shared a consensus on it.

 The fourth response to intent of divorce is filing a response in disagreement.
-If you and your spouse do not agree to the terms of the divorce, namely the division of assets, child custody, alimony, etc., It would be advantageous to hire representation at Kempen & Company client’s trust to defend their rights and go after what they deserve.
+If you and your spouse do not agree to the terms of the divorce, namely the division of assets, child custody, alimony, etc., It would be advantageous to hire representation according to our friends at Kempen & Company — choose someone client’s trust to defend their rights and go after what they deserve.
 It does not matter if you and your spouse disagree on a few of the terms of the divorce or everything, the judge will still need to decide if you file a response in disagreement.
 A responsible divorce lawyer will mediate between you and your spouse before going to court to try to amicably divide the assets and come to a mutual consensus.
 If you are needing representation for an upcoming divorce or wise counsel on the best response to divorce papers, reach out to a divorce lawyer today.
 Their experience will provide you with insight into your specific situation, allowing you to make the best decision for yourself and your future.